Make your kitty’s ears perk up and draw out a curious “nyan” (that’s meow in Japanese!) with one of these delightfully clever names.

 - Shiori (guide)

-- Tamako (precious stone)
+- Tamako (precious gem)

-- Teru or Teruma (proper illumination)
+- Teru / Teruma (true illumination)

-- Toshiko (alert and valued child)
+- Toshiko (alert, valued child)

 How to Pick the Perfect Japanese Names for Cats